-Investing can feel like riding a rollercoaster, especially when you’re trying to navigate market fluctuations.
+Investing can feel like riding a rollercoaster, especially when you’re trying to keep up with market fluctuations.
 One popular technique that long-term investors use to smooth out this ride is dollar-cost averaging (DCA).

 This investment strategy offers a methodical approach to investing that can eliminate the guesswork and stress of trying to time the market.
 Let’s dive into the world of DCA and see how it might serve your personal finance goals.

 Basics of Dollar-Cost Averaging

 Dollar-cost averaging is a simple but effective investment strategy.
 The basic idea is to invest a fixed dollar amount at regular intervals into a particular investment, such as a stock or mutual fund, regardless of its share price.
 Over time, this approach can result in a lower average price per share compared to making a lump sum investment at a higher price.

 Here’s how to dollar-cost average: Suppose you decide to invest $500 into an index fund every month.
 The share price of the fund fluctuates from month to month, sometimes high, sometimes low.
 By investing regularly, you buy more shares when the price is low and fewer shares when the price is high.
 Over time, this can lead to a lower average purchase price.

 A Deeper Dive Into How Dollar-Cost Averaging Works

 One way to get a better grasp of how dollar-cost averaging works is to look at a hypothetical scenario.
 Suppose you decide to invest $200 in a mutual fund every month.
 In January, the share price is $20, so you buy 10 shares.

 In February, the share price drops to $10, so your $200 buys you 20 shares.
 In March, the price goes up to $25, so you can only afford 8 shares.
 Despite the market’s fluctuations, your regular investment allowed you to purchase more shares when the price was low and fewer shares when the price was high, resulting in a lower average purchase price.